University of the Philippines: Socialized Tuition System

 The Socialized Tuition System (also referred to as the “Iskolar ng Bayan" Program) (STS) was implemented in response to the increase in tuition in 2014.
 The program, proposed in 1988 by U.P.
 President Jose Abueva and mandated by the President and Congress of the Philippines, called for a radical departure from the old fee and scholarship structure of UP, resulting in tremendous benefits for low-income and disadvantaged Filipino students.
 The Socialized Tuition and Financial Assistance Program (STFAP) is divided into four basic components: Subsidized Education, Socialized Tuition, Scholarships, and Student Assistantships.
 In the 1989 STFAP, income groups are divided into nine brackets, with one having the full benefits.
 In December 2006, the Board of Regents approved a restructured STFAP, along with the increase in tuition and other fees that will apply for incoming freshmen.

 The Revised STFAP reduces the brackets from nine to five, and will supposedly increase the number of students receiving tuition subsidy and increase stipend rates and coverage.
 However, critics of the restructured STFAP argue that the data used in the formulation of the revised program is not an acceptable prediction of a student's family income, that some of the bracket assignments are flawed and that the program fails to address or revise student assistantship programs.

-Culture, sports and traditions
+Culture and traditions

 University symbols

 The university's colors are maroon and forest green.
 Maroon was chosen to represent the fight for freedom, as Maroon is also a name of a Jamaican tribe who were successful in defending their freedom from slavery and their independence from English conquerors for more than 100 years.
 The colors are also immortalized in the University's hymn;

 In 2004, the university's seal and the Oblation were registered in the Philippine Intellectual Property Office to prevent unauthorized use and multiplication of the symbols for the centennial of the university in 2008.
 The centennial logo was used in visual materials and presentations of the centennial activities and events of the university.
 The logo, which was designed by Ringer Manalang, is composed of the Oblation, the sablay and a highlighted Philippine map.